-Further, Elevationism isn’t necessarily a replacement to existing faith, but a supplement to it.
-The Elevationist community is not bound together by the singular god or dogma one believes in, but rather by a flower that has positively influenced our lives and our spiritual growth.
+Further, Elevationism isn’t necessarily a replacement to existing faith, but a powerful supplement to it.
+The Elevationist community is not bound together by the singular god or dogma one believes in, but rather by a flower given by the universe that has positively influenced our lives and our spiritual growth.

 Not at all.
-Although, Elevationists in Denver are able to stop by the church in person, Elevationists worldwide can take part in much of what is going and, and will be able to stream the programming live.
+Although, Elevationists in Denver are able to stop by the church in person, Elevationists worldwide can take part in much of what is going and, and take part in their own rituals at home.
 We see this as the start of a worldwide movement.

 There is significant scientific evidence to suggest that cannabis is not appropriate for the adolescent mind.
 And, the law says that 21 is the minimum age for the consumption of alcohol and cannabis, which we consider to be appropriate.